rafaellopes21/world-of-blocks.github.io/README.md

 ```
 git clone https://github.com/rafaellopes21/color-blocking.github.io.git
 ```
-2. Open the `index.html` file in your browser.
+2. Start a server in the `index.html` file in your browser.
 3. Have fun playing!

 ## ATTENTION!